All persons driving a motor vehicle on New Mexico highways and roadways are required to be licensed.

 Once you have established residency in New Mexico, you are required to surrender your license from any other state and apply for a New Mexico license.

-To get a non-commercial driver license, you will need to bring the following documents to any MVD Field Office:
+To obtain a REAL ID driver’s license, you will need to bring the following documents to any MVD Field Office:

-If you are not eligible for a social security number, you will need to bring the following documents to any MVD Field Office:
+To obtain a driving authorization card, you will need to bring the following documents to any MVD Field Office:

 MVD agents may not accept any document in a language other than English without a full and complete translation that is certified as such by the translator.